zealshah95/zealshah95.github.io/index.md

 During my tenure as a PhD student, I have worked on a variety of practical data engineering and data science projects as an intern at [Meta Reality Labs](https://about.meta.com/realitylabs/) and [Atlas AI](https://www.atlasai.co/).

 Prior to joining UMass, I interned at [SparkMeter](https://www.sparkmeter.io/) where I worked on smart meter data analytics.
-I completed my MS in [Energy Science, Technology & Policy](https://www.cmu.edu/engineering/estp/) from the [Carnegie Mellon University](https://www.cmu.edu/), Pittsburgh, and my BS in Electrical Engineering from [PDEU](https://www.pdpu.ac.in/), India.
+I completed my MS in [Energy Science, Technology & Policy](https://www.cmu.edu/engineering/estp/) from [Carnegie Mellon University](https://www.cmu.edu/), Pittsburgh, and my BS in Electrical Engineering from [PDEU](https://www.pdpu.ac.in/), India.

 **I am on the industry job market for summer/fall 2023!**